 What do I need to know about bad habits and behaviors in children?

 Parents find many habits and behaviors of their children annoying.
 When you want to change an unwanted behavior, it helps to first understand why your child is doing it.
-Often bad habits are just a coping strategy.
-Your child may fall back on these behaviors when they are stressed, bored, tired, frustrated, unhappy, insecure, or falling asleep.
+Bad habits are often just a coping strategy.
+Your child may fall back on these behaviors when they are stressed, bored, frustrated, unhappy, insecure, or tired.
 Many of these “bad” habits are calming and soothing to the child.

 Most of the time, these behaviors are just “phases” or habits—not serious medical problems—and the child typically outgrows them.
-Managing them can be difficult, however.
-In general, you should ignore bad habits.
+Managing the behaviors can be difficult, however.
+In general, you should try to ignore bad habits.
 Yelling, calling attention to the habit, and punishment do not usually work to stop the behavior (and may even increase it!).
-Praise, positive rewards, and patience are likely to help.
+Praise, positive rewards (when your child is not doing the behavior), and patience are likely to help.

 Thumb and finger sucking and pacifiers

 There are different types of sucking kids might do their infancy and childhood.
 Thumb and finger sucking typically starts in the first few months of life.
-Many babies outgrow it well before their first birthday, and most stop by age five years due to peer pressure.
+Many babies outgrow it well before their first birthday, and most stop by age of 5 due to peer pressure.
 Pacifiers and blankets are other common sucking objects.

 Sucking has a soothing, calming effect, and often helps kids get to sleep.
-However, it may become worrisome when the permanent teeth start coming in (around age five) if the sucking alters the shape of the child's teeth, palate or bite.
+However, it may become worrisome when the permanent teeth start coming in (around the age of 5) if the sucking alters the shape of the child's teeth, palate or bite.
 If your child uses a pacifier, it is better to let them use the pacifier than have them starting sucking their thumb.
 Try to get rid of the pacifier before 4 years of age.
+Here are some ideas to help get rid of the pacifier:

 Head banging, head rolling, and body rocking

 Head banging is when a child repeatedly hits their head against a solid object such as a crib.
 Some children will bang their head as many as 80 times a minute.
 This can be distressing to the parents or caregivers for concern of injury.
 Often the child does not appear to be in pain, but rather calm and content.
-The habit usually begins around age nine months and resolves by around age two years.
+The habit usually begins around the age of 9 months and resolves around the age of 2.

 Head rolling is when an infant rolls their head from side to side when lying on their back.
 They may even rub the hair completely off the back of their head.

 Body rocking is when a child rhythmically rocks while either sitting or resting on their knees or elbows.
-This behavior usually starts around age six months and disappears by age two.
+This behavior usually starts around the age of 6 months and disappears by the age of 2.
 Most children rock for 15 minutes or less.
 Like head banging, it often occurs while listening to music or falling asleep.

 Head banging, head rolling and body rocking are common childhood self-comforting habits.
 These behaviors are often harmless, but can be worrisome if your child also has developmental delays.
 Talk about the habit with your pediatrician, who can help you decide whether there is any cause for concern.

 Bruxism, or teeth grinding or clenching, is a habit seen in over half of all infants of normal development.
-It usually starts around age six months when the baby teeth come in and again around five years when the permanent teeth come in.
+It usually starts around the age of 6 months when the baby teeth come in and again around the age of 5 when the permanent teeth come in.
 Teeth grinding happens mainly during sleep.
 Children usually outgrow it, but bruxism may continue into adulthood.
-It can be concerning if it causes dental problems or a disorder of the jaw joint and may need evaluation by a dentist.
+It can be concerning when adult teeth are in, as it can cause dental problems or a disorder of the jaw joint.
+If your child is grinding his/her adult teeth, he/she may need evaluation by a dentist.

 Nail and cuticle biting or picking

-Nail biting or cuticle biting and picking is a concern if it results in infection of the nail or recurrent bleeding.
+Nail biting or cuticle biting and picking is a concern if it results in recurrent bleeding or infection of the nail bed.
 Like other habits, positive reinforcement strategies are the most effective way to stop the behavior.
 Try to catch your child without their finger in their mouth, and simply describe what they are doing with their hands instead.
 For example, “I see you are folding origami with your fingers,” or “You are using your fingers to scratch the cat's ears!
 She likes it!”

 Nose picking is one of the most aggravating behaviors to parents because it is one of the least socially acceptable.
 However, it is one of the most common habits among children and adults.